 If the College determines that it can respect a Reporting Individual’s request for confidentiality, the College will also take immediate action as necessary to protect and assist the Reporting Individual.
 If the College honors the request for confidentiality, the Reporting Individual must understand that the College’s ability to meaningfully investigate the incident and pursue disciplinary action against the Responding Student may be limited.

-If the Reporting Individual wishes to file a formal complaint, the Title IX Deputy Coordinator and/or Investigator will collect a statement from the Reporting Individual for the formal complaint.
-After receiving this statement, the Investigator(s) will meet with the Title IX Deputy Coordinator (if they were not the Investigator) and the Conduct Administrator to discuss the statements and appropriate next steps, taking into consideration the choice/wishes of the Reporting Individual.
+If the Reporting Individual wishes to file a formal complaint, the Title IX Deputy Coordinator and/or designee will collect information from the Reporting Individual for the formal complaint.
+After receiving this statement, the Title IX Deputy Coordinator will take into consideration the choice/wishes of the Reporting Individual and, as needed, consult certain parties or personnel to determine how to proceed.
 The options for next steps include:

-- Not enough information presented to move forward with formal complaint.
+- Not enough information presented to move forward with a formal complaint.

 - Moving forward with a formal complaint: Information collected in the formal report gives reasonable cause to believe a violation of the SGBM policy may have occurred and warrants further investigation.
 A full investigation will begin.

-The Title IX Deputy Coordinator will determine the most effective method of reviewing the concerns raised by the reported sexual or gender-based misconduct.
+The Title IX Deputy Coordinator or designee will determine the most effective method of reviewing the concerns raised by the reported sexual or gender-based misconduct.
 In all cases, the College will respond to the report in a prompt, impartial, procedurally fair, and effective manner.
 Upon receipt of a report, the College will strive to complete the investigation and adjudication processes (excluding appeal process) within sixty (60) calendar days.
 Throughout the investigation process, a Reporting Individual and Responding Student may be accompanied by a trained Sexual and Gender-Based Misconduct Advisor and/or an Advisor of their choosing to all meetings, investigation interviews, and/or panel reviews pertaining to the complaint.
+Please keep in mind that an Advisor of Choice is not permitted to speak on behalf of the student they are supporting as described on page 9 under the definition of Advisor of Choice.

 An investigation into whether or not a violation of the Sexual and Gender-Based Misconduct Policy has occurred will begin after a formal complaint has been filed and the Reporting Individual has been informed of their rights under this policy.